YiannisRoss/dummyAPI-react-page/README.md

 # dummyAPI react project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A front-end project with fake data drawn from an API.

 In the project directory, you can run: